Come On Over: Packaging and release

-In 1999 they issued a revised international edition of Come On Over.
-It included the pop radio mixes of "You're Still the One" and "From This Moment On," the Notting Hill remix of "You've Got a Way," and the "UK dance mix" of "That Don't Impress Me Much."
+In 1999, Mercury issued a revised international edition of Come On Over.
+It included the pop radio mixes of "You're Still the One" and "From This Moment On", the Notting Hill remix of "You've Got a Way", and the "UK dance mix" of "That Don't Impress Me Much".
 They released this version in the U.S. on November 23, 1999, after the singles' success on pop radio.
-In Japan, they released a limited edition 10 days earlier.
-It featured both a radio edit and the album version of "You're Still the One," as well as a "Mach 3 remix" of "Love Gets Me Every Time."
-They released a version on increasingly popular vinyl on December 2, 2016.
-They offered a special edition of Come On Over digitally on December 4, 2022.
-This included two live versions of "You're Still the One" with Elton John and Chris Martin, and a live version of "Party for Two" (2004) with Nick Jonas.
+In Japan, Mercury released a limited edition 10 days earlier.
+It featured both a radio edit and the album version of "You're Still the One," as well as a "Mach 3 remix" of "Love Gets Me Every Time".
+Mercury released a version on increasingly popular vinyl on December 2, 2016.
+A special digital edition of Come On Over was released on December 4, 2022, including two live versions of "You're Still the One" with Elton John and Chris Martin, and a live version of "Party for Two" (2004) with Nick Jonas.

 In July 2023, during the Queen of Me Tour, Twain announced Come On Over: Diamond Edition, to celebrate the album's 25th anniversary, released on August 25, 2023.
+This version includes both the original North American version and the revised international version of the album on separate discs.